practicalli/clojure-cli-config/README.md

 ![clj-kondo GitHub action](https://github.com/practicalli/clojure-deps-edn/actions/workflows/lint-with-clj-kondo.yml/badge.svg)
 [![MegaLinter](https://github.com/practicalli/clojure-deps-edn/actions/workflows/manual-mega-linter.yaml/badge.svg)](https://github.com/practicalli/clojure-deps-edn/actions/workflows/manual-mega-linter.yaml)

-# User level configuration for Clojure CLI tools
+## User level configuration for Clojure CLI

 [practicalli/clojure-deps-edn](https://github.com/practicalli/clojure-deps-edn) adds community libraries and tools to use with all Clojure CLI projects or as stand-alone tools.
 Aliases use qualified descriptive names to avoid clashes with project specific aliases, ensuring that the user wide aliases remain available in all projects.

 Common default arguments are included in an alias via `:exec-args` to minimise the cognitive load required to use aliases.

 The **[Practicalli Clojure book](https://practical.li/clojure)** uses this configuration extensively to help you develop Clojure projects and learn the Clojure language.
 Initial inspiration taken from [seancorfield/dot-clojure](https://github.com/seancorfield/dot-clojure).

-> REQUIREMENT: [Clojure CLI tools](https://clojure.org/guides/getting_started) version 1.10.3.1040 or later.

 # Contents